 A transition to the cloud can offer a wide range of benefits to most businesses.
-But, as with the adoption of any new system, there are challenges you’ll need to be aware of to ensure your move is a success.
+But, as with adopting any new system, you’ll need to be aware of challenges to ensure your move succeeds.
 Once you understand the root of the most common cloud migration pitfalls, you can take steps to avoid them.

 4 Common Cloud Migration Pitfalls